bnb-chain/greenfield-docs/docs/guide/core-concept/storage-provider-lifecycle.md

 ### Graceful Exit
 At some point, the SP may choose to voluntarily exit the Greenfield storage network for various reasons.
 Ensuring a graceful exit process is crucial to ensure a seamless transition of responsibilities and data to other SPs.
-During the exit process, the SP has the option to withdraw its staked tokens, but this withdrawal may be subject to any penalties or obligations associated with the exit.
+During the exit process, the SP must continue to fulfill user serve user querying requests, Once the exit process is successfully completed, the SP can retrieve all the staked BNB.

 To execute a graceful exit, all its stored data need to be migrated to other successor SPs that are willing to take over.
 This data migration process involves recovering data from the exiting SP by successor SPs in a secure and efficient manner.